-Q. Should I share the forensic report with my customers or any other third parties?
+Q. Should I share the forensic report with my customers?

 A. No. That will waive any applicable attorney-client privilege covering the report.
 But at Lewis Brisbois we can help you report findings to your customers without providing them with a privileged report.